aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Sun Jun 22 05:10:44 2025
+Last update: Mon Jun 23 05:13:19 2025

 ### Let's play! 🎮